smsheehan/Class_Project/README.md

 ![image](https://user-images.githubusercontent.com/90977689/155895403-4d32a11e-77e7-49a4-b392-7f95b0b9bbda.png)

-Using the Random Forrest Regressor from sklearn, "Unsheltered_perc_pop" was selected as the target.
+Using the Random Forest Regressor from sklearn, "Unsheltered_perc_pop" was selected as the target.
 The train, test, split data was not scaled for this model.
 Results are shown below:

 ![image](https://user-images.githubusercontent.com/90977689/155895511-ed9567a6-78fd-4de5-9da8-9857f73117ff.png)